-(Jonah 2:4) Then I said, 'I am driven away from your sight; yet I shall again look upon your holy temple.'
+(Jonah 2:4) "So I said, 'I have been expelled from Your sight.
+Nevertheless I will look again toward Your holy temple.'

 After he was swallowed and saved from immediate death, Jonah considered his guilt and punishment.
 Having resigned his calling and fled from God in willful disobedience, and now near death inside a fish, Jonah felt banished from the presence of the LORD.
 God could have sent an angel to carry Jonah to a mountaintop experience with Him, but Jonah needed to experience the redeeming discipline of the LORD for the time God knew he needed; only then would Jonah return to faithful obedience to God.
 His experience would be valuable to him when he went to Nineveh and preached about the necessity of repentance and obedience.
 Having felt banished from God's sight, Jonah resolved to mentally and spiritually turn his thoughts and prayers toward the holy temple in Jerusalem where God had dwelt since the time of King Solomon.